uccser/cs-unplugged/docs/source/author/topics.rst

       - ``extra-challenge:`` A Markdown filename containing the content for an extra challenge.

-A complete programming exercises structure file may look like the following:
+A complete programming challenges structure file may look like the following:

 .. code-block:: yaml

   count-to-16:
-    exercise-set-number: 1
+    challenge-set-number: 1
-    exercise-number: 1
+    challenge-number: 1
     difficulty-level: 1
     programming-languages:
       - ruby